- Home

 Ascendant and Island County CHA 2023 |

-Mobilizing For Action Through Partnership & Planning
+Mobilizing For Action Through Planning & Partnerships

 "The goal of MAPP is to achieve health equity by identifying urgent health issues in a community and aligning community resources.
 Health equity is the assurance of the conditions for best health for all people (1).
 MAPP involves developing a community-wide vision for health, involving organizations across sectors, assessing both community needs and strengths, and assigning resources to the underlying drivers of inequity" (2).